-Our bodies naturally produce collagen, but as we age the rate at which we make collagen decreases – hence, we start noticing sagging skin, wrinkles, and achy joints.
+Our bodies naturally produce collagen, but as we age the rate at which we make collagen decreases.
+As a result, people experience a significant reduction in the appearance of skin such as wrinkles, sagging skin, and reduced skin hydration.

 What Are the Benefits of Taking Collagen?

-In this next section, we’ll discuss a bit about the benefits of taking a daily collagen supplement.
+In this next section, we'll discuss a bit about the benefits of taking a daily collagen supplementation, and you'll see that collagen supplements has full body benefits.

-For one, collagen supplements have been shown to improve skin elasticity, making it appear firmer and more moisturized, with a youthful glow.
+For one, collagen supplements have been shown to improve skin health.

 According to a study in Skin Pharmacology and Physiology, those who took collagen peptides daily for two months saw significant improvement in skin elasticity compared to those who took a placebo (1).